 The current 100 hours supervised practice requirement is a national standard for entry to the profession.
 We’re encouraging courses to be as flexible as possible to enable you to complete these hours, for example via an extension or mitigating circumstances policy.

-Your placement hours must still be:
+Your remote placement hours must still be:

 - carried out with genuine clients, rather than peers from your course for example

 - in an appropriate setting with appropriate clients

 - assessed (or marked) as an integral part of your training